 When we are approached by a client looking to work with us, we don’t focus on what their previous design agency did wrong but choose to concentrate on how we can fulfil (and hopefully exceed) their needs.
 But we are aware of some common questions and these include:

-A: Truth is there is no one way of account management.
+Answer: Truth is there is no one way of account management.
 Most agencies will have a similar process.
 The important thing to establish is a clear understanding of key responsibilities and decide on a service level agreement from day one, so everyone knows what is expected and what should be delivered.

-A: In some industries, it is essential to have specific experience of how they work or an understanding of explicit needs, but in most cases an experienced designer is more than capable of resolving the challenge.
+Answer: In some industries, it is essential to have specific experience of how they work or an understanding of explicit needs, but in most cases an experienced designer is more than capable of resolving the challenge.
 As long as an agency has a thorough understanding of how businesses of a similar size and requirements works, the creative work should speak for itself.

-A: Any design agency will most likely say they are more than capable of taking on your account, but it is essential that you examine their ability to undertake a number of different projects at the same time and how many designers are available to work on them at any given time.
+Answer: Any design agency will most likely say they are more than capable of taking on your account, but it is essential that you examine their ability to undertake a number of different projects at the same time and how many designers are available to work on them at any given time.
 Admittedly, for larger accounts

 It’s important to assess any prospective agency with a fresh set of eyes, try not to let the shortcomings of your existing agency perspective and try not to presume anything.